HTTP5214-Winter2023/team-C4RBON/HarshadKumarPatel/Harshadkumar-Patel-Report.md

 - Meeting name: Second stand-up meeting Brainstoming ideas
 - Lead by Harshadkumar Patel(ME)
 - Documented at https://github.com/HTTP5214-Winter2023/team-C4RBON/blob/main/HarshadKumarPatel/Harshadkumar-Patel-standup-log.md#week-5---february-8th-2023
 - I attended the second stand-up meeting with the development team, where I was appointed as the Scrum Master by the team.
 During the meeting, we discussed potential pain points and explored various ideas.
-Although we havn't finalize the ideas, our brainstorming session enabled us to better understand how we can build and what we can achieve.
+Although we haven't finalized the ideas, our brainstorming session enabled us to better understand how we can build and what we can achieve.
 Furthermore, we created a dedicated WhatsApp group for the team to facilitate communication and collaboration throughout the project.

 # Date: February 15, 2023
 # Work: